-Some inflatable tandem kayaks are rated for up to 400 pounds, and some hard solo kayaks will support 275 pounds.
-There are a variety of options when it comes to weight capacity.
+Some inflatable tandem kayaks are rated for up to 750 pounds, and some hard solo kayaks will support 275 pounds.
+So there are a variety of options when it comes to weight capacity.

 Kayaks can be a bit of a challenge to handle for a single person.
 Although they are not extremely heavy, kayaks are an odd shape and can be cumbersome.

 However, I have learned the hard way it is possible to flip a kayak, so keep that in mind.
 You will quickly learn how the slightest movements will rock your boat.

-Longer, more narrow kayaks will be less stable than a wide, short kayak.
+Longer, narrower kayaks will be less stable than a wide, short kayaks.
 The shape of the hull will play a factor in the stability of a kayak as well.
 Different hull shapes can influence speed and maneuverability.
-A flat hull will be the most stable.

 Depending on how and where you will be using your kayak, think about durability.
 A hard plastic kayak can last for years.
 An inflatable kayak can last a long time, but you want to make sure you have a repair kit.

-When you are learning how to use a kayak, it’s best to start on calm water.
+When you learn how to use a kayak, it’s best to start on calm water.
 First, you will have to get the feel of how to get in and out of your kayak, and calm water makes this easier.
 You will probably be wobbly when you get started, too, so calm water is ideal.

-The worst thing you can do is start your first kayak trip trying to load up when the water is choppy or there are lots of waves.
+The worst thing you can do is start your first kayak trip trying to load up when the water is choppy, or there are lots of waves.
 You want to get the basics down first, loading and balancing yourself, so calm water is best.

-Other things to consider
+Other Things to Consider

 We used to keep our yaks on the back patio, but then they were in the way.
 Keeping them outside exposed to the heat and sun is not a great idea as the materials can break down and weaken over time.

 The moral of the story is that you need to have a place to store your kayak.
-We live in a hot weather climate, so keeping our kayaks in the garage, or a shed, out of the searing sun is best.
+We live in a hot weather climate, so keeping your kayaks in the garage, or a shed, out of the searing sun is best.